Georgia gov. explicitly voids mask orders in 15 localities

 Kemp’s new order also bans local governments from requiring masks on public property, which void requirements that some governments have imposed for citizens to wear masks inside city and county buildings.

+Kemp was among the first governors to ease earlier restrictions, and while infections declined for weeks afterwards, they began to rise in June.
 Wednesday’s numbers showed nearly 2,800 people hospitalized statewide with the COVID-19 respiratory illness, the highest on record and a number that’s nearly doubled since the beginning of the month.
 The state reports 84% of hospitals’ available critical beds are in use, although some hospitals say they have opened up more space and have more room.

 Georgia overall had nearly 128,000 confirmed infections and nearly 3,100 deaths overall as of Wednesday, although experts say many more people get the illness but are never tested.
 For most people, the new coronavirus causes mild or moderate symptoms.
 Most recover, but some can become severely ill or die.